Ben Sauer: making the case for slower digital decisions

 Ben Sauer is Director of Conversation Design at Babylon Health.
 He spoke during the afternoon session of NEXT19 on 20th September 2019.

 Let’s start with a war between two nations.
 How can a button that slows everyone down win a war?

 Kaizen is a process pioneered by Toyota in Japan, looking for continuous improvement in their processes.
-Anybody could stop the production line, and initiate a discussion on improvements.
+Anybody could stop the production line, and initiate a discussion on improvements they thought needed to be made.
 It worked.
 They tried it in the US, and it didn’t work.
 The middle-managers couldn’t get their heads around the idea of a worker shutting down the line for a chat.
-In fact, they were producing cars that had mistakes, because they pushed for speed.
+In fact, they were producing cars that had mistakes, because they pushed for speed over everything else.

 The US lost the car war, because they couldn’t slow down.

 Today, we are also over-indexing on speed.
 Many people feel they are pushing Jira tickets up a hill, like Sisyphus, without actually achieving anything.

 Sauer makes a habit of reading people he disagrees with - like Dominic Cummings, the architect of Brexit.
 He wrote that many organisations make slow decisions quickly, and quick decisions slowly.
 Motorsport tells you the value of fast decisions.
 Design research shows you the value of your taking your time.